 In most cases, the timing of a newborn’s placement will depend on the biological mother’s preference, legal aspects, and the role of the biological father.
-While many women choose to have their children placed with the adoptive family immediately after their birth, others prefer taking care of the newborn for some time while they consider their decision to place the child for adoption.
+While many women choose to have their children placed with the adoptive family immediately after their birth, others prefer taking care of the newborn for some time while they consider their decision to place the child.

 Can My Child Establish Contact with Me If They Want to Know About Me?